BloomTech-Labs/allay-fe/README.md

 🚫Document what you used for testing and why
 Jest

-# 4️⃣ Installation Instructions
+# Installation Instructions

+To get the server running locally:

+- Clone this repo
-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+- **npm install** to install all required dependencies

-## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
-    * build - creates a build of the application
-    * start - starts the production server after a build is created
+- **npm start** to start the local server
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them

 # Contributing